Algiers: Crisis of the 1990s

 The city became the theatre of many political demonstrations of all descriptions until 1993.
 In 1991, a political entity dominated by religious conservatives called the Islamic Salvation Front engaged in a political test of wills with the authorities.
 In the 1992 elections for the Algerian National Assembly, the Islamists garnered a large amount of support in the first round.
-Fearing an eventual win by the Islamists, the army canceled the election process, setting off a civil war between the State and armed religious conservatives which would last for a decade.
+Fearing an eventual win by the Islamists, the army canceled the election process, setting off the civil war between the State and armed religious conservatives which would last for a decade.

-On December 11, 2007, two car bombs exploded in Algiers.
-One bomb targeted two United Nations office buildings and the other targeted a government building housing the Supreme Court.
+On 11 December 2007, two car bombs exploded in Algiers.
+One bomb targeted two United Nations office buildings and the other targeted a government building housing the Supreme Court of Algeria.
 The death toll was at least 62, with over two hundred injured in the attacks.
 However, only 26 remained hospitalized the following day.
-As of 2008, it is speculated that the attack was carried out by the Al Qaida cell within the city.
+As of 2008, it is speculated that the attack was carried out by the Al Qaeda cell within the city.

 Indigenous terrorist groups have been actively operating in Algeria since around 2002.